Race Conditions and Secure File Operations

 chrootjail or be vigilant about ensuring that you correctly identify paths even in a case-insensitive world.

-Among other things, this means that you should ideally use a whitelisting scheme rather than a blacklisting scheme (with the default behavior being “deny”).
-If this is not possible, for correctness, you must compare each individual path part against your blacklist using case-sensitive or case-insensitive comparisons, depending on what type of volume the file resides on.
+Among other things, this means that you should ideally deny by default with allowed exceptions, rather than allow by default with denied exceptions.
+If this is not possible, for correctness, you must compare each individual path part against your denial list using case-sensitive or case-insensitive comparisons, depending on what type of volume the file resides on.

-For example, if your program has a blacklist that prevents users from uploading or downloading the file
+For example, if your program prevents users from uploading or downloading the file

 /etc/ssh_host_key, if your software is installed on a case-insensitive volume, you must also reject someone who makes a request for